 Post-traumatic stress disorder (PTSD) is a psychiatric health response to a traumatic event.
 Symptoms of post-traumatic stress may include flashbacks, nightmares, and severe anxiety, as well as uncontrollable thoughts about the event.
 These symptoms may persist long after the triggering event and may be unresponsive to conventional therapeutic treatments.
-An estimated one in ten Americans suffers from post-traumatic stress.
+An estimated one in 10 Americans suffers from post-traumatic stress.

-Nuemeister et al. 2013.
+Neumeister et al. 2013.
 Elevated brain cannabinoid CB1 receptor availability in post-traumatic stress disorder: a positron emission tomography study.
 Molecular Psychiatry 18: 1034-1040

 Passie et al. 2012.
-Mitigation of post-traumatic stress symptoms by cannabis resin: A review of the clinical and neurobiological evidence.
-Drug Testing and Analysis 4: 649-659
+Mitigation of post-traumatic stress symptoms by Cannabis resin: A review of the clinical and neurobiological evidence.
+Drug Testing and Analysis 4: 649-659.

 Rabinak et al. 2012.
 Cannabinoid facilitation of fear extinction memory recall in humans.
 Neuropharmacology 64: 396-402.

 Rabinak and Phan.
 2014.
-Cannabinoid modulation of fear extinction brain circuits: A novel target to advance anxiety treatment.
+Cannabinoid modulation of fear extinction brain circuits: a novel target to advance anxiety treatment.
 Current Pharmaceutical Design 20: 2212-2217.

 Cameron et al. 2014.
 Use of a synthetic cannabinoid in a correctional population for posttraumatic stress disorder-related insomnia and nightmares, chronic pain, harm reduction, and other indications: a retrospective evaluation.
 Journal of Clinical Psychopharmacology 34: 559-564.